 How we all envision "Island Vibes For Life"

 As you will see in this little blog, not all Islands are tropical!
-The other week IV4L and a friend from Puerto Rico took a trip from the lush green golf course and subdivision laden area of the "Garden State" across the Raritan Bay under the Verrazano Bridge and visited the concrete jungle of Manhattan Island.
+Recently, IV4L and a friend from Puerto Rico took a ferry ride from the lush green golf course and subdivision laden area of the "Garden State" across the Raritan Bay under the Verrazano Bridge and visited the concrete jungle of Manhattan Island.
 Yes, that's right!
 You've probably never thought much about it, but "Manhattan Island" is just that, and island, and here is the IV4L story about that trip.
 We hope you enjoy!

 The day was a beautiful fall day in late October.
 There was a crispness in the air and a brisk wind when I went to the Sandy Hook Unit of Gateway National Recreation Area to pick up my traveling partner for the day, Kim, a friend and seasonal Park Ranger who works for the National Park Service.
 We met near the Sandy Hook Lighthouse, and Kim greeted me with her wide smile and excited demeanor.
 Kim is always such a pleasant person to hang out with, and I knew today would not prove to be an exception.